 Pressing after turnovers

 In some situations, Lohmann also loses the ball, which is normal for a player that dribbles a lot.
-But what players do after a turnover matter as well.
+But what players do after a turnover matters as well.

-Here, Lohmann reacts quickly again and presses Geyoro after having lost the ball, forcing her to the edge of the pitch.
-There, the French midfielder passes to Baltimore, who also doesn’t have a plethora of options with Hanna Glas behind her.
-Lohmann anticipates the pass back to Geyoro even before Baltimore has received the ball, as her body movement shows.
+After losing the ball in the PSG game, Lohmann reacted quickly and pressed Geyoro — forcing her to the edge of the pitch.
+There, the French midfielder passed to Baltimore, who also didn’t have many options with Hanna Glas behind her.
+Lohmann anticipated the pass back to Geyoro even before Baltimore received the ball.
 Having won the ball back, she directly initiates the next attack.

 The x-factor for Bayern and Germany

-Sydney Lohmann is an intelligent, technically gifted, and explosive player who can cause problems to any defense.
-Her unpredictability and dynamic make her an irreparable player for Bayern and the national team.
-Both have struggled with being too inert in possession, and Lohmann can be the x-factor in those moments.
+Sydney Lohmann is an intelligent, technically gifted, and explosive player who can cause problems for any defense.
+Her unpredictability and dynamism make her an irreparable player for Bayern and the national team.
+Both teams struggle with being too inert in possession, and Lohmann can be the x-factor in those moments.